 Couples often fight about money, particularly if the distribution of money is uneven.
 Money is a proxy for power, and power imbalances lead to disagreements.
 This money and power imbalance is at the root of why dating sucks for female lawyers.

 Because of the pay gap, most heterosexual relationships involve a higher-earning man and a lower-earning woman.
 But in 29% of hetero relationships, less than 1/3, the woman out-earns the man.
 This figure has been increasing for decades, but is still a small minority of couples.
-It’s highly unlikely, for example, that either person in a couple has experience with a higher-earning mother.
+It’s unlikely, then, that either person in a couple has experience with a higher-earning mother.
 The newness of this type of relationship and the high likelihood that women lawyers will be involved in such a relationship can lead to growing pains.

 Being single seems like it would be an impediment to advancing in your career.
 For instance, a significant other can halve your chores and expenses and provide advice and support – clear benefits.
 For me though, being single helped advance my career.
 It turns out that my experience is typical for highly educated women professionals.
 Here are 9 ways being single can help a women’s career (or how being married/coupled can hurt it) and my experience navigating these obstacles.